stanton119/data-analysis/Unpublished/bandits/README.md

 ### Off-policy evaluation

 ## TODO
+* Off policy evaluation
+  * Generate dataset with one policy, train off policy with another
-* Thompson sampling
+  * inverse propensity scores from Thompson sampling
-* Gaussian policy updates
 * Linear arm, linear logistic arm
 * Linear Thompson sampling
+* General scikit based learn
+  * Takes estimator
+  * Store data for each arm and refits from scratch at each update call
-* Off policy evaluation
+* Regret
-  * inverse propensity scores from Thompson sampling
+  * Function to get optimal policy, simulate it, find different to cumumlative reward from target policy